RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/contributions.md

 * **University activities:** We are taking part in multiple activites at the University of Sheffield and we list them all here.
 This can be committees, training organisation, workshops, etc.
 * **External activities:** This is all the activities we are doing outside of the University in the RSE community.
 Activities include invited talks and lectures, conference committees, panels,etc.
 * **Others activities:** Any other things that show our contributions such as blog posts, awards or non-traditional bids.

-<em>Note: This is a dynamically generated page and is continually updated.</em>

 <br>